 Week 35End week

-The courses Responsibility in International Law and International Law and Peace Operations or Law of Armed Conflicts, or equivalent.Place of study
+The courses Responsibility in International Law and International Law and Peace Operations or Law of Armed Conflicts, or equivalent.Form of teaching

 Department of Security, Strategy and LeadershipType